kay-mw/portfolio/README.md

 ### Step 2: Transform

-Upon constructing the GQL queries I needed, I now went to extract the relevant information from the JSON response.
-To extract the data from JSON and put it in a dataframe I used `pd.json_normalize`.
-I then performed any extra transformations depending on what the output looked like.
+Upon constructing the necessary GQL queries, I proceeded to extract the relevant information from the JSON response.
+To extract the data from JSON and put it in a data frame, I used `pd.json_normalize`.
+I then performed any additional transformations depending on the output format.
 For user data, I had to pivot the data from wide to long using `pd.explode`.
-I also renamed all the columns to keep the naming template consistent.
+I also renamed all the columns to maintain a consistent naming template.

 ### Step 3: Load

 #### Terraform Deployment

 As I had never used the Azure Cloud Platform before, I wanted to try it out for this project.
-After initialising my credentials using the Azure CLI, I set up the infrastructure using terraform.
+After initializing my credentials using the Azure CLI, I set up the infrastructure using Terraform.
 ```
 terraform {
   required_providers {